-Self-evaluation helps both the teacher and the students in understating their strengths and weaknesses and thus provides them valid basis for adopting suitable strategies of language learning.
+Self-evaluation assists both the teacher and the students in identifying their strengths and weaknesses, providing them with a solid foundation for implementing appropriate language learning strategies.

 Petty and Jensen (1975), have rightly pointed that self-evaluation based on standards that children set themselves, should be an important part of the evaluation.
 For example, a class might adopt a list of ” rules” for giving; an oral report similar to the following one and use it as the basis for judging the effectiveness of their reports:

 - Make your voice loud enough to be heard.

 - Stick to the topic.

 - Have a good closing.